What is an ex-dividend date?

-The record date is the cut-off date established by the company to determine which shareholders are eligible to receive a dividend.
+- The record date is the cut-off date established by the company to determine which shareholders are eligible to receive a dividend.

-An investor must be on the company’s shareholder record on this date in order to receive the dividend payment.
+- An investor must be on the company’s shareholder record on this date in order to receive the dividend payment.

-Once the record date is set, the ex-dividend date, also known as the ex-date, ex-entitlement date, or reinvestment date (or ex-distribution date when referring to funds or trusts) is determined based on the rules of the stock exchange on which the security is traded.
+- Once the record date is set, the ex-dividend date, also known as the ex-date, ex-entitlement date, or reinvestment date (or ex-distribution date when referring to funds or trusts) is determined based on the rules of the stock exchange on which the security is traded.

 - Typically, the ex-dividend date is one business day before the record date.

-The payment date or pay date is the date when dividend or distribution checks are sent or deposited into investor accounts.
+- The payment date or pay date is the date when dividend or distribution checks are sent or deposited into investor accounts.

 - If a shareholder has opted into a company’s dividend reinvestment plan, then the dividends or distributions will be reinvested in lieu of a cash payment.

 An example of a dividend announcement and payout

-|Shares held prior to ex-dividend date||Dividend per share||Dividend paid|
+|Shares held prior to dividend’s ex-date||Dividend per share||Dividend paid|

 The impact of dividend dates on stock prices

 While a stock’s dividend history plays into its popularity amongst dividend investors, the announcement and payment cut-off dates also have an effect on its price.
-Here’s a breakdown of which dates to keep in mind when deciding to buy or sell a particular stock:
+Here’s a breakdown of which dates to keep in mind when deciding to buy or sell a particular stock.

 The announcement date is important because a change in the expected dividend or distribution payment can cause the security to quickly rise or fall as investors respond to new expectations.
-For example:

-If a company that usually pays a dividend announces a dividend that is lower than expected (or no dividend at all), the market may interpret it as a sign that the company is having financial difficulties, and the price will go down.
+For example, if a company that usually pays a dividend announces a dividend that is lower than expected (or no dividend at all), the market may interpret it as a sign that the company is having financial difficulties, and the price will go down.
 While in reality the company may have decided to use its profits to hire more people or increase its R&D budget, market sentiment is the ultimate decider when it comes to the stock’s price.

 On the other hand, a dividend announcement naturally encourages investors to purchase stock, therefore boosting its price.
 For this reason, many companies strive to pay consistent dividends to their shareholders.

-Because investors know that they will receive a dividend if they purchase a stock before its ex-dividend date, they are often willing to buy it at a premium.
+Because investors know they will receive a dividend if they purchase a stock before its ex-dividend date, they are often willing to buy it at a premium.
 This often causes the price of a stock to increase in the days leading up to its ex-dividend date.

+Then, when the market opens on the ex-dividend date, the security will usually drop in price by the amount of the expected dividend or distribution to be paid.
 While this decrease is really based on market sentiment rather than any set rule, it makes sense because the dividend comes from the company’s reserves, therefore technically decreasing the value of the company.

 Because the price of a security drops by about the same value of the dividend, buying it right before the ex-dividend date shouldn’t result in any gains.
 Similarly, investors buying on or after the ex-dividend date get a "discount" on the security price to make up for the dividend they won’t be receiving.